muhammadisa/GoMQBoilerplate/README.md

 - Create your database, and set the name inside .env file

+- Start your RabbitMQ service, and set the host,user,pass for connect to your RabbitMQ

 - Compiling project & Migrate tables defined inside db/schemas folder

   ```bash